 - Annotation ArcGIS.
 Annotation in ArcGIS involves storing text for particular placement on maps.
 It is suitable for annotating individual objects or adding general information to the map.

 - Picture masks.
 You can also save aerial image annotation data as layering masks.

 Data labeling specialists use one or several annotation formats in their work.
-These were the most common ones.

 Benefits of Outsourcing Aerial Data Annotation

 The most efficient way to handle UAV image annotation is to outsource such services to a reliable vendor.
 Here are some of the benefits you will get from this:

 - Save time on developing your ML, AI, or computer vision product.
 When you choose an outsourcing approach, you significantly speed up the annotation process of your drone image dataset.
 You do not need to assemble and train an in-house team because you can immediately delegate the labeling task to a third-party service provider.

 - Save costs on UAV dataset annotation.
 Outsourcing companies typically offer favorable prices for their services, and you can choose the rates that suit you best.
 On top of that, you don’t need to spend money on retaining and training in-house employees and worry about other administrative expenses.